ACA State Implementation

 - The AMA also offers a collection of resources to help physicians navigate the grace period, including a step-by-step guide, a collections policy checklist, model financial agreement language, and a sample letter to patients.

 Many physicians may be unaware as to whether they are in an exchange network, which is problematic on many levels.
-Insurers often claim they are permitted to include physicians in other networks due to "all products clauses" included in physicians' contracts.
+Insurers often claim they are permitted to include physicians in other networks due to "all product clauses" included in physician' contracts.

-- Physician Choice of Health Insurance Product and Panel Act – This would prevent insurers from requiring a physician who is contracted to be in one network to also be in all of the plans' networks.
+- Physicians Choice of Health Insurance Products and Panel Act - This would prevent insurers from requiring a physician who is contracted to be in one network to also be in all of the plans' networks.